Welcome to Educational Guidance Institute, where we explore the world of Hollywood’s Golden Age through classic film study guides.

 1940’s Classic Movies and “The Business of Life”

 EGI has been piloting classic movies with college and high school students for over a decade.
-EGI’s study guides and lesson plans provide a framework for young people to discuss the timeless questions about life dramatized in each classic film.
+EGI’s themed-based and Spotlight study guides provide a unique framework for young people to discuss the timeless questions about life dramatized in each classic film.

-During this time we have seen the power of a great film to illuminate the large existential questions of life being asked by this generation.
+We have seen firsthand the power of a great film to illuminate the large existential questions of life being asked by this generation.
 Classic films are so wonderfully powerful in moving the human spirit to the good and that is why they remain in our memories and in our hearts.